Detailed Explanation of Component Decorator Identifiers

 str : string;

-@property(Boolean)// Boolean value type, equivalent to { type: "boolean"}
+@property(Boolean)// Boolean type, equivalent to { type: "boolean"}

 bool : boolean;